pradeephubgit/appsignal-docs/source/application/tagging.html.md

 There are 4 kind of sample data.

 1. Session data
     * This stores the session/cookie data by default; you do not have to pass these in explicitly.
-AppSignal picks these up automatically (if you are using frameworks); however, you can [overwrite](/guides/custom-data/sample-data.html) or [filter](/guides/filter-data/filter-session-data.html) them.
+AppSignal picks these up automatically (if you are using frameworks),
 2. Params
-   * If you are using Ruby on Rails or a Phoenix framework, then AppSignal will fill in the action params for you here automatically; however, you can [overwrite](/guides/custom-data/sample-data.html) or [filter](/guides/filter-data/filter-parameters.html) them.
+   * If you are using Ruby on Rails or a Phoenix framework, then AppSignal will fill in the action params for you here automatically.
 3. Environment
-   * Here AppSignal will display information it receives in the header (e.g. request method, server name/port), you can [overwrite](/guides/custom-data/sample-data.html) or [filter](/guides/filter-data/filter-headers.html) them.
+   * Here AppSignal will display information it receives in the header (e.g. request method, server name/port).
 4. Custom Data
    * You can use custom data if additional details you want to send are not related to the above three types.
 AppSignal does not automatically save anything in [custom data](/guides/custom-data/sample-data.html) unless you specifically tell it.

+-> You can [overwrite](/guides/custom-data/sample-data.html) or [filter](/guides/filter-data/filter-session-data.html) the custom data.